 To raise the rent on leased property, the landlord must wait until the end of the lease term, unless the tenant agrees or the terms of the lease allow it.
 At the end of the tenancy, the landlord and the tenant may enter into a new lease with new terms regarding the rent, or they may continue the expired lease on a month-to-month basis.

 Rent control ordinances limit rent increases on rent-controlled properties.
 Typically, a landlord may raise the rent by a certain percentage each year.
 Most city and county ordinances also allow a landlord to raise the rent when a tenant moves out or if the landlord receives the Rent Control board's approval.

-There are some provisions that violate the law.
-In many states, the inclusion of the following terms will result in the invalidation of the lease or rental agreement.
+Some provisions violate the law.
+In many states, the inclusion of the following terms will result in the invalidation of the lease or rental agreement:

 Most state laws do not recognize a legal grace period for paying rent late.
 In fact, a landlord can deliver a "pay rent or quit" notice the day after the rent is due.
 Some landlords, however, will include a grace period in the lease or rental agreement.

 A landlord can charge a tenant a late fee when rent is received after the due date.
 A landlord must include the late fees in the rental or lease agreement.
 Some states limit the amount a landlord can charge in fees, but even states without limitations will prohibit charging unreasonably high fees.
 Typically, a late charge of 4% to 5% of the rent is acceptable.